roman-milk/roman-milk.github.io/cvsn.md

+===

- ****** CvsN 28: Robin's Revelation ****** byTx_Tall_Tales© Jim had gotten braver, and was sharing Debbie's tit with Karen.
+Jim had gotten braver, and was sharing Debbie's tit with Karen.
 While I watched she ceded that perfect melon to him, and squirmed between his legs so she could get to his hard-on.

  I wondered if I shouldn't feel jealous, but there was something worshipful about their attention, that I understood.
 It was only fitting.